The-Blockchain-Company/bcc-node/doc/reference/zerepoch/zerepoch-spending-script-example.md

   --out-file create-datum-output.tx
 ```

-#### Spending DAFI at the script address
+#### Spending BCC at the script address

-Now that there is DAFI at our script address, we must construct the appropriate transaction in order to spend it.
+Now that there is BCC at our script address, we must construct the appropriate transaction in order to spend it.

 `$zerepochutxotxin` - This is the tx input that sits at the Zerepoch script address (NB: It has a datum hash).
 `$zerepochrequiredtime` and `$zerepochrequiredspace` - These make up the Zerepoch script execution budget and are part of the `$txfee`